-- a. means expenses that are incurred by or on behalf of the candidate in respect of any electoral activity; and - b. includes expenses that are incurred by or on behalf of the candidate, before or after the applicable period before the close of polling day, in respect of any electoral activity; and - c. includes the reasonable market value of any materials
+- a. means expenses that are incurred by or on behalf of the candidate in respect of any electoral activity; and - includes expenses that are incurred by or on behalf of the candidate, before or after the applicable period before the close of polling day, in respect of any electoral activity; and

-- d. includes the cost of any printing or postage in respect of any electoral activity, whether or not the expenses in respect of the printing or postage are incurred by or on behalf of the candidate; but - e. does not include the expenses of operating a vehicle on which election advertising appears if that vehicle is used in good faith by the candidate as the candidate's personal means of transport; and - f. does not include expenses incurred by the candidate in preparing a candidate profile statement; and - g. does not include the labour of any person that is provided to the candidate free of charge by that person; and - does not include the cost of any framework (other than a commercial framework) that supports a hoarding on which an advertisement is displayed.
+- c. includes the reasonable market value of any materials applied in respect of any electoral activity that are given to the candidate or that are provided to the candidate free of charge or below reasonable market value; and - d. includes the cost of any printing or postage in respect of any electoral activity, whether or not the expenses in respect of the printing or postage are incurred by or on behalf of the candidate; but - e. does not include the expenses of operating a vehicle on which election advertising appears if that vehicle is used in good faith by the candidate as the candidate's personal means of transport; and - f. does not include expenses incurred by the candidate in preparing a candidate profile statement; and - does not include the labour of any person that is provided to the candidate free of charge by that person; and - does not include the cost of any framework (other than a commercial framework) that supports a hoarding on which an advertisement is displayed.